 Calming, reduced depression/anxiety and changing eating patterns

 “I was having trouble in college because of depression and issues around anxiety, stress and eating.
-Working with Becca’s MIndful Alexander Technique Mindful Eating and stress reduction practices gave me tools to calm myself, and help with stress eating.
-Becca’s methods are relaxing, fun and practical.
+Working with Rebecca’s MIndful Alexander Technique Mindful Eating and stress reduction practices gave me tools to calm myself, and help with stress eating.
+Rebecca’s methods are relaxing, fun and practical.
 I’ve seen a difference in my anxiety and awareness, and can pause now before starting into old habits.
 Anxiety and depression is better and I feel more hopeful and in control of my mood.”

 Rachel S. Urbana, IL